Soft-tissue sarcoma is a relatively rare form of cancer.

 Transarterial chemoembolisation/embolisation has significantly contributed towards reducing tumour size and stage and leading to remission of symptoms (pain, sense of heaviness).
 This state-of-the-art method often gives patients the opportunity to undergo surgical treatment, thus achieving longer life expectancy, avoiding amputation and improving their quality of life.

-Dr Ioannis Dedes has been successfully performing – for longer than a decade – transarterial chemoembolisations/embolisations for soft-tissue sarcomas, achieving particularly high tumour shrinking rates.
+Ioannis Dedes has been successfully performing – for longer than a decade – transarterial chemoembolisations/embolisations for soft-tissue sarcomas, achieving particularly high tumour shrinking rates.

 Patients can then be operated or/and follow new chemotherapy or radiation therapy cycles with extremely encouraging final outcomes.

-Ask Dr. I. Dede, what can you expect from a treatment.
+Ask I. Dede, what can you expect from a treatment.
 Examines your personal file and discusses it with you